 Welcome to WebStorm help!

-- If you click Help button on a dialog, you will see the reference page that gives descriptions of controls and fields of each dialog.
+If you click Help button in a dialog, you will see the reference page that gives descriptions of its controls and fields.

 Finally, the part Getting help tells about using help topics, applying to support service, reporting issues and sharing your feedback.